Web server performance comparison

 Overview

-Apache, being one of the oldest, is the most widely used today.
+• Apache is one of the oldest web servers and is still widely used today.
 However, it was implemented with a scaling mechanism that can be relatively inefficient in some ways.
-Some newer web servers have come out in the last few years that attempt to address some of the shortcomings of Apache.
-One of the most prominent of these is Nginx.

 Testing method

-• Before each test the web server in question was restarted to clear out any potential caching or other issues that may interfere with results.
+• Before each test, the web server was restarted to clear any potential caching issues that may interfere with the results.

 [server]$ ab -n 25000 -c 50 https://www.example.com/dreamhost_logo.png